reststate/reststate-vuex/README.md

 ### loadRelated action / related getter

 Finally, to load records related via JSON API relationships, use the `loadRelated` action.
-The related resource URL is constructed (may need to be more HATEOAS in the future).
-This ensures the records are downloaded.
+A nested resource URL is constructed like `categories/27/widgets`.
+(In the future we will look into using HATEOAS to let the server tell us the relationship URL).

 ```javascript
 const parent = {